-The CR Assessment was affirmed since the government support assumption no longer results in an additional notch uplift given they are positioned at the same level as Irish Government's rating.
+The CR Assessment does not benefit from government support additional notch uplift given it is already positioned at the same level as Irish Government's rating.

 Counterparty Risk Ratings (CRRs)

 CRRs are opinions of the ability of entities to honour the uncollateralised portion of non-debt counterparty financial liabilities (CRR liabilities) and also reflect the expected financial losses in the event such liabilities are not honoured.
 CRRs are distinct from ratings assigned to senior unsecured debt instruments and from issuer ratings because they reflect that, in a resolution, CRR liabilities might benefit from preferential treatment compared with senior unsecured debt.
 Examples of CRR liabilities include the uncollateralised portion of payables arising from derivatives transactions and the uncollateralised portion of liabilities under sale and repurchase agreements.
 CRRs are not applicable to funding commitments or other obligations associated with covered bonds, letters of credit, guarantees, servicer and trustee obligations, and other similar obligations that arise from a bank performing its essential operating functions.